 While at Dana,her school was nationally recognized as an Exemplar School by Partnership for 21st Century Learning, earned Title 1 recognition for closing the achievement gap,was awarded the National School Change Award,and received a Crayola Champion Creatively Alive Children grant for innovative professional learning initiatives.
 Kelly has delivered presentations at the state and national level,addressing topics on student achievement, arts integration, family engagement, mathematics instruction, leading school improvement, and student leadership.
 While in North Carolina, Kelly served on a State Math Team that designed and facilitated learning for teachers across the state.

 You can follow Kelly on Twitter at @schofield2007.
+You can also connect with her on LinkedIn.

 Des Moines Public Schools’ Curriculum Journey